putztzu/docker-cheat-sheet/README.md

 EXPOSE <CONTAINERPORT>
 ```

 This command tells docker an app running in the container wants to accept incoming connections on this standard app port.
-Note that the way docker works, actual networking configuration is configured in docker itself so no other networking is defined.
+Note that the way docker works, actual networking configuration is configured in docker itself so no other networking like ip addressing is defined.

 In the following, the container is intended to run in daemon mode (aka background like a service.
 The alternative is to define and immediately run a console), a localhost address is defined (warning, this won't work in a virtualized environment if docker is running in something like Virtualbox.
 A known issue is that you must use an actual network address that's not localhost).
 The real world mapped port is $HOSTPORT separated from the port defined by EXPOSE called $CONTAINERPORT.
 A custom name is optionally defined followed by the image the container is created from.
 ```